 No, because it actively vented systems, the fan creates a negative air pressure flow, which draws air into the WCT (waterless composting system), and vents out through a pipe above the building.
 This active venting actually vents out the entire toilet/bathroom area and makes the systems smell less than a conventional flushing toilet, as the water in a flushing toilet pan actually blocks this process.

 Can I still clean my toilet normally?

-Yes, you can wipe your toilet down with disinfectant at the seating area, however, pouring any chlorines or chemical agents into the chute will kill your friendly microbes doing all the hard work for you in the tank.
+Yes, you can wipe your toilet down with disinfectant at the seating area, however, pouring any chlorine or chemical agents into the chute will kill your friendly microbes doing all the hard work for you in the tank.
 Use green friendly products always when cleaning composting toilets.
 You can pour water into both units, the Clivus won’t mind at all, the EcoLet you may have to adjust the thermostat slightly, to balance the extra liquid.

-Do I need special toilet paper?
+Do I need a special toilet paper?

 Regular loo paper will compost as good as any, the bleach in the paper doesn’t have enough concentration to hurt the microbes.
 We do suggest looking at www.greencane.co.nz, as their paper is made from recycled sugar cane, which is otherwise burnt.